From July 04 to July 20, 2018

 A human adventure

-A scientific mission of more than 20 days on an oceanographic vessel in the Norwegian fjords, is also and above all a human adventure rich in sharing and in emotions.
+A 20-day scientific mission on an oceanographic vessel in the Norwegian fjords is first and foremost a human adventure rich in sharing and emotions.

 Photo gallery